boazbk/crypto/lec_10_public_key_intro.md

 >__Theorem:__ If problem $X$ is hard, then there exists a CPA-secure public key encryption.

-Where $X$ is some problem that people have tried to solve and couldn't.
+Here, $X$ is some problem that people have tried to solve and couldn't.
 Thus, we have various _candidates_ for public key encryption, and we fervently hope that at least one of them is actually secure.
 The [dirty little secret](https://eprint.iacr.org/2017/365.pdf) of cryptography is that we actually don't have that many candidates.
 We really have only two well studied families.[^other]